UserSimCRS v2: Simulation-Based Evaluation for Conversational Recommender Systems: UserSimCRS v2 Extensions

 \section{UserSimCRS v2 Extensions}

 The underlying objective of UserSimCRS v2 remains the same as its predecessor: to facilitate the comparison of different conversational recommender systems via simulation-based evaluation.
 Additionally, it can be used to compare and investigate different user simulators.
 In this section, we present the extensions introduced in UserSimCRS v2, which are illustrated in Fig.~\ref{fig:architecture}.
-Specifically, we describe the integration of existing benchmark datasets (Section~\ref{sec:v2:datasets}) the improvements to the agenda-based user simulator (Section~\ref{sec:v2:agenda}), the introduction of LLM-based user simulators (Section~\ref{sec:v2:llm}), the integration of existing CRSs (Section~\ref{sec:v2:crss}), and the addition of an evaluation utility to assess the conversation quality (Section~\ref{sec:v2:eval}).
+Specifically, we describe the integration of existing benchmark datasets (Section~\ref{sec:v2:datasets}) the improvements to the agenda-based user simulator (Section~\ref{sec:v2:agenda}), the introduction of LLM-based user simulators (Section~\ref{sec:v2:llm}), the integration of existing CRSs (Section~\ref{sec:v2:crss}), and the addition of evaluation utilities and metrics to assess conversation quality and user utility (Section~\ref{sec:v2:eval}).